Find answers to Frequently Asked Questions below.

 To find a solar installer in your area to provide a free quote on the cost of going solar, see The Solar Nerd.

 No. The existing electric grid’s off-peak capacity for power generation is sufficient to power 73 percent of commutes to and from work by cars, light trucks, SUVs and vans without building a single new power plant, according to the U.S. Department of Energy.
 The existing nighttime electricity could also be stored in plug-in vehicles and retrieved during peak-demand hours through vehicle-to-grid technology for use by the grid, helping to meet society’s daytime power needs.
 The U.S. power grid is also getting cleaner every year as affordable renewable energy continues to replace coal plants.

 Even today, with more than 35 percent of electricity in the U.S. coming from dirty coal plants, plug-in cars reduce emissions of greenhouse gases and most other pollutants compared with other vehicle types.

 You don’t need to take our word for it — read the emissions summary of more than 40 studies, analyses, and presentations on this topic.
+The Union of Concerned Scientists report, Cleaner Cars from Cradle to Grave, also demonstrates that EVs are cleaner than gas cars.
 EVs also allow you to use 100 percent clean, renewable electricity from sources such as the sun or wind, eliminating greenhouse gas emissions entirely.
 EVs get cleaner as the electric grid gets cleaner – gas cars only get dirtier.